tesla1310/Piper-Codes/CONTRIBUTNG.md

 # Code Pattern

 1. Start with the question link you are solving in case of a problem solution.
 2. Mention the problem statement overview with a sample i/o if possible.
+(Optional)
 3. Write the clean code without unnecary declarations.
 Psuedocode are also welcome.
 4. Name the file with the problem/DSA name only with proper extension.